-- OFFSET: The OFFSET time defines the target difference in running hours between one unit and another unit with OFFSET: 00000 h.
+- OFFSET: The OFFSET time defines the target difference in running hours between one unit and another unit with OFFSET: 0000 h.
 This value is important for maintenance purposes.
 The difference in setting among different units should be high enough as to avoid servicing of the units all at the same time.
 The lower and upper limits are 0 and 9000 hours respectively.
-The default value is 0 hours. - PUMP ON IF: Set if the pump must operate as long as the chiller is on (UNIT ON), or during compressor on condition only (COMPR ON).
+The default value is 0 hours. - PUMP ON IF: Set if the pump must operate as long as the chiller is ON (UNIT ON), or during compressor on condition only (COMPR ON).

-When UNIT ON is selected, the voltage free contact S9L will remain closed as long as the chiller is on.
-When COMPR ON is selected, the voltage free contact S9L will remain closed as long as the compressor is on.
+When UNIT ON is selected, the voltage free contact S9L will remain closed as long as the chiller is ON.
+When COMPR ON is selected, the voltage free contact S9L will open (pump will stop) after the compressor stops, except if no other pump of the system is running (meaning: in case all S9L contacts of other chillers are already open).